-Stock futures turn negative following weak retail sales report
+Stocks trade down following weak retail sales report

-Equity futures reversed course and pointed to a lower open after the U.S. retail sales report for December showed a decline.
+Stocks traded lower after the U.S. retail sales report for December showed a decline.

 Continue Reading Below